City Is Committed to Protecting Access to Safe Housing for Baltimore’s LGBTQ+ Community

 Members of the LGBTQ+ community, and transgender individuals in particular, experience homelessness at higher rates than the general population.
 Research shows that LGBTQ+ youth are more than 100% more likely to report experiencing homelessness than youth who identify as heterosexual and cisgender.
 And transgender and non-binary adults are much more likely than heterosexual adults to experience unsheltered homelessness, placing them at even greater risk for the violence and abuse that target the transgender community.

-For more information on MOHS and how you can support the city’s work to make homelessness rare and brief, follow us on Facebook, Twitter and IG: @baltimoremohs.
+For more information on MOHS and how to support the city’s work to make homelessness rare and brief, follow us on Facebook, Twitter, and Instagram.

 Related Stories